Introduction to Target Audience Groups

 However, since it is easy to set up a web page, it should not end up as an exercise of blindly sharing, updating and liking activity on a daily basis.
 Ensure that there are only two to three posts per day which are most relevant to your target audience presentation and likely to be shared and discussed.
 The descriptions should be short, crisp and witty.

-Ensure quality of blog posts:
+10. Ensure the quality of blog posts:

 Now analysts attach much importance to blogging as readers look forward to it for the honest opinion, commentaries, analysis, and forecasts.
 Blogs are more personal and can be written in the first person while an article in a newspaper or magazine has to follow an editorial format set by the publication.
 This makes blog writing give more freedom and room for creativity.
 Blogs should be of high quality, there must be the consistency of views, valuable information, and insights, citation of data and useful case studies.